LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 # Activity Streams Overview

-Content shared via the DSNP will generally consist of URIs pointing to documents containing Activity Streams JSON objects.
+Content shared via the DSNP will generally consist of URLs pointing to documents containing Activity Streams JSON objects.
 For the purposes of the DSNP, only a subset of the [Activity Streams 2.0](https://www.w3.org/TR/activitystreams-core/) specification must be supported by default.
 Implementers may choose to support more of the Activity Streams standards as they see fit, but as a warning, these standards may include ambiguities which could lead to different and incompatible implementations of certain features.
 Implementers who extend their support for Activity Streams objects beyond the minimal subset defined here do so at their own risk.